The Honors Thesis

 Check to see if your major capstone is listed as an eligible Honors thesis in the Capstone Course List.

 In the case of approved courses in which group projects are central to the work of the course, Honors students are expected to take a defined leadership role in the course, and in conjunction with their faculty member.
 They should be prepared to explain this in the Thesis application.
-These options should:
+These options should meet the four bulleted criteria listed above.

 Thesis-based capstone (496):